kostas1507/nn.c/README.md

 It has a fixed architecture: two inputs, one hidden layer with two neurons, and one output.
 It can learn logic gates.

-Because everything is static and the network is very small, gradients can be pre-computed, so backpropagation does not need to be implemented.
+Because everything is static and the network is very small, gradient calculation functions can be pre-computed, so backpropagation does not need to be implemented.

 **Note:** This project will not be very helpful if you have no idea how neural networks work.
 For that you should checkout [Karpathy's video](https://www.youtube.com/watch?v=VMj-3S1tku0&t=6918s).